frederic-perez/AmE-dictionary/data/dictionary.md

 __solipsistic__ _adj_ :four::hammer:
 __soloist__ _n_ :four::hammer:
 __solopreneur__
+__solstice__ _n_ One of the two times during the year when the sun is farthest north or south of the equator.
 __solvable__ _adj_ Possible to solve: _solvable problems; a solvable riddle._
 __solvent__ _n_
 __somatic__ _adj_ Affecting or characteristic of the body as opposed to the mind or spirit. _Syn_ corporeal, bodily _Though anxiety attacks are psychological in nature, they have numerous somatic effects, including palpitations, shortness of breath, and dizziness._